Interviewing Children During Police Investigations

 When you speak with 9-year-old Johnny, he points out the man who was really driving.
 If you did not talk with Johnny, you wouldn’t know that there was a witness who could identify the real driver.

 This was a simple example where the stakes were pretty low.
 In other investigations, like when people are injured, the stakes are much higher.
-But the same principal applies.
+But the same principle applies.
 The more evidence we have, the greater the chances for success.
 We have all heard the old saying that children should be seen and not heard.
 But during your next investigation, ignore that old saying.
 Many times, children should be both seen and heard.

 And that’s Today’s Tip from Lexipol.
 Gordon Graham, signing off.